davidmarsoni/llog/README.md

 gcloud init
 ```

-You will be prompted to select a account and a project.
+You will be prompted to select an account and a project.
 Make sure to select the project you want to use.

 ### Run the project